BLM-17m: A Large-Scale Dataset for Black Lives Matter Topic Detection on Twitter: Data Collection

 Data labeling is accomplished using following steps:

-\begin{itemize} \item[-] Local and international newspapers are examined in order to correctly determine the days of the events. \item[-] Websites are also examined in the same way with the newspapers. \item[-] After noting down the important dates and the articles found from newspapers and websites, keywords extracted from each of them by hand. \end{itemize}
+\begin{itemize} \item[-] Local and international newspapers are examined in order to correctly determine the days of the events. \item[-] Websites are also examined in the same way as the newspapers. \item[-] After noting down important dates and articles found on newspapers and websites, keywords are extracted from each of them by hand. \end{itemize}